This article is part of our “Business Startup Guide” – a curated list of our articles that will get you up and running in no time!

 Start by documenting your key assumptions about your business

-When you’re first considering a new business idea, skip the formal business plan and start with a one-page business plan or a simple elevator pitch to jot down the basic components of your idea.
+When you’re first considering a new business idea, skip the formal business plan and start with a Lean Plan or a simple elevator pitch to jot down the basic components of your idea.
 At a minimum, you’ll want to cover the following:

 - Why are you doing this?
 What’s your mission?
 All new businesses need a sense of purpose.
 Are you trying to improve people’s lives in some way?
 What are the core differentiators of your business that set you apart from the next person trying to build a similar business?

 - What problem are you solving?
 You need to be solving some sort of real problem that exists in the world.
 If you aren’t solving a problem for potential customers, then how will you get people to buy your product or service?

 - Who are you solving this problem for?
 As important as having a problem to solve, is having customers that have this problem.
 Knowing who your ideal customer is and how you can find them is critical to starting a successful business.